clemensv/twitter_spamlists/readme.md

-Get the ZIP file directly from [this link](https://raw.githubusercontent.com/clemensv/twitter_spamlists/master/block-kiss69-me.csv), unpack the file on your PC, and then go to your [block list on Twitter](https://twitter.com/settings/blocked) and choose the Options dropdown on the right hand side above the list to import.
+Get the ZIP file directly from [this link](https://raw.githubusercontent.com/clemensv/twitter_spamlists/master/block-kiss69-me.csv), unpack the file on your PC, and then go to your [block list on Twitter](https://twitter.com/settings/blocked) and choose the Options drop-down on the right hand side above the list to import.

+The very same group appears to be operating another set of bots that randomly go around and like posts in order to either gather followers or lure people onto a site that looks practically identical.
+The block list of this bot cluster can be downloaded here [this link](https://raw.githubusercontent.com/clemensv/twitter_spamlists/master/block-datewith-me1.csv)

 ----